How to Incorporate Healthy Lifestyle Changes

 Snacking is something that we all struggle with, whether at home, work, or family functions.
 It’s always worthwhile to plan and like meal prepping also prepare snacks in advance so you are less likely to be enticed by the candy bowl at the office or the appetizers at the family BBQ.
 It is 100% okay to partake in both but planning out or having an advance snack will decrease the chances of over-consuming.

 2. Incorporating Physical Activity

 Ensuring you achieve 30-60 minutes of physical activity is crucial for weight management and a healthy lifestyle.
 Here are a few tips to make the transition from sedentary to active much easier and less overwhelming.
-It's also important to vary it up so it doesn’t become monotonous but also stick to a schedule to keep yourself on track.
-Physical activity should be movement you enjoy, you don’t need to commit yourself to a monthly membership to CrossFit.
+It’s also important to vary it up so it doesn’t become monotonous but also stick to a schedule to keep yourself on track.
+Physical activity should be a movement you enjoy, you don’t need to commit yourself to a monthly membership to CrossFit.
 Unless that works for you.
 A few tips that can be incorporated into your daily routines are:

 - Park further away and walk

 - Join a walking or jogging group

 - Housecleaning and gardening